-- □ play a key part in the overall assurance arrangements of the Combined Authority through the delivery of its functions. - advise and make decisions in line with delegated authority on behalf of the Mayor and the Combined Authority Board in the exercise of responsibilities for the Combined Authority's functions as corporate shareholder of a company or group of companies and in their role in representing the Combined Authority as a Shareholder Representative at meetings of a company - provide the necessary oversight, from a shareholder's perspective, that the parameters, policies, and boundaries that the Combined Authority has established are being adhered to; Including a regular review of whether the Subsidiary provides the most effective vehicle to deliver the outcomes the Combined Authority requires and whether there are viable alternative models which might offer a more effective means of delivering its priorities - 3.7 The Business Board - The Business Board acted as the Local Enterprise Partnership for the region.
-It has been integrated into the Combined Authority Governance Arrangements as a strategic business advisory and partnership body that represents the business voice for the region, providing: - □ strategic business advice to the Combined Authority Board, Mayor, Committees and officers across all policy areas - advice on the development and shaping of economic strategy and day to day oversight of progress on implementation, on behalf of the Combined Authority Board who decide on and own the strategy - $\hfill\square$ represents business across the region - ^{3.7.1} The membership requirements and appointment process along with the terms of reference for the business Board are set out in Chapter 15 of the Combined Authority Constitution. - ^{3.7.2} The Mayor and the Portfolio Leads for Skills & Employment, and for Investment & Economic Growth are Business Board members as set out in the Constitution.
-They are non-voting members of the Business Board. - ^{3.7.3} The Business Board itself appoints up to 2 co-opted members to sit on each Thematic Committee as coopted members of those Committees where they represent the Business Board and seek to ensure alignment between discussions and the Economic Strategy. - ^{3.7.4} The membership of the Business Board and the Chair, Vice-Chair and membership roles and responsibilities are reviewed as appropriate to ensure they reflect the requirements of the Combined Authority and represent the business voice of the region. - ^{3.7.5} The Chair of the Business Board is a voting member of the Combined Authority Board. - 3.8 Other Committees - The Combined Authority also has three Thematic Committees, these are: - □ Transport & Infrastructure Committee - □ Skills & Employment Committee - □ Environment & Sustainable Communities Committee - ^{3.8.1} These Thematic Committees take decisions within the strategic and budgetary framework agreed by the Combined Authority Board.
-The Terms of Reference for these Committees can be viewed by clicking on the relevant Committee in the Committee section of the Combined Authority website [CMIS > Committees] - ^{3.8.2} These Committees alongside those identified above create the following governance arrangements for the Combined Authority:
+☐ in accordance with the Single Assurance Framework and the Constitution of the Combined Authority, make investment decisions and/or make recommendations to the Board on investment decisions nt play a key part in the overall assurance arrangements of the Combined Authority through the delivery of its functions. advise and make decisions in line with delegated authority on behalf of the Mayor and the Combined Authority Board in the exercise of responsibilities for the Combined Authority's function as corporate shareholder of a company or group of companies and in their role in representing the Combined Authority as a Shareholder Representative at meetings of a company provide the necessary oversight, from a shareholder's perspective, that the parameters, policies, and boundaries that the Combined Authority has established are being adhered to; Including a regular review of whether the Subsidiary provides the most effective vehicle to deliver the outcomes the Combined Authority requires and whether there are viable alternative models whice might offer a more effective means of delivering its priorities 3.7 The Business Board - The Business Board acted as the Local Enterprise Partnership for the region.
+It was fully integrated into the Combined Authority Governance Arrangements (from March 2023) as a strategic business advisory and partnership body that represents the business voice for the region, providing: It strategic business advice to the Combined Authority Board, Mayor, Committees and officers across all policy areas advice on the development and shaping of economic strategy and day to day oversight of progre on implementation, on behalf of the Combined Authority Board who decide on and own the strategy ess □ represents business across the region 3.7.1 The membership requirements and appointment process along with the terms of reference for the business Board are set out in Chapter 15 of the Combined Authority Constitution.
+3.7.2 The Mayor and the Portfolio Leads for Skills & Employment, and for Investment & Economic Growth are Business Board members as set out in the Constitution.
+They are non-voting members of the Business Board.
+3.7.3 The Business Board itself appoints up to 2 co-opted members to sit on each Thematic Committee as co- opted members of those Committees where they represent the Business Board and seek to ensure alignment between discussions and the Economic Strategy. )- 3.7.4 The membership of the Business Board and the Chair, Vice-Chair and membership roles and responsibilities are reviewed as appropriate to ensure they reflect the requirements of the Combined Authority and represent the business voice of the region.
+3.7.5 The Chair of the Business Board is a voting member of the Combined Authority Board.
+3.8 Other Committees - The Combined Authority also has three Thematic Committees, these are: ☐ Transport & Infrastructure Committee ☐ Skills & Employment Committee ☐ Environment & Sustainable Communities Committee 3.8.1 These Thematic Committees take decisions within the strategic and budgetary framework agreed by the Combined Authority Board.
+The Terms of Reference for these Committees can be viewed by clicking on the relevant Committee in the Committee section of the Combined Authority website [CMIS > Committees] 3.8.2 There is embedded membership within the Thematic Committees from the Business Board as well Combined Authority Board chairing of Thematic Committees through Portfolio Lead Positions in order to ensure a cross thematic approach to Combined Authority strategy and activity and tackle silo )